 Simmer hops flowers in stews or sprinkle on savory dishes

-One way that you can use them is to pull a few petals from the hop flower and add them to a soup, stew, or chili in the same way that you would add a bay leaf.
+One way you can use them is to pull a few petals from the hop flower and add them to a soup, stew, or chili in the same way you would add a bay leaf.
 The petals will provide some bitterness along with their unique aroma and flavor, so be careful to balance it out with other ingredients.

 Use hops as floral decorations in the home or outdoors